akkupy/docs/docs/posts/jackett.md

 ---
 template: post.html
-title: "QBittorrent On Docker"
+title: "Jackett On Docker Container"
-date: 2022-11-16
+date: 2022-11-20
 authors:
   - akkupy
-tags: qbittorrent raspberrypi docker homelab rpi4 torrent torrentclient
+tags: jackett raspberrypi docker homelab rpi4 proxyserver
 image:
-  src: /assets/qb.webp
+  src: /assets/jackett.png
   add_to_post: yes
   class: crop-excerpt
 ---

 ## Introduction

-The [Qbittorrent](https://www.qbittorrent.org/) project aims to provide an open-source software alternative to µTorrent. qBittorrent is based on the Qt toolkit and libtorrent-rasterbar library.
+[Jackett](https://github.com/Jackett/Jackett) works as a proxy server: it translates queries from apps (Sonarr, SickRage, CouchPotato, Mylar, etc) into tracker-site-specific http queries, parses the html response, then sends results back to the requesting software.
+This allows for getting recent uploads (like RSS) and performing searches.
+Jackett is a single repository of maintained indexer scraping & translation logic - removing the burden from other apps.

 ## Installation